anttiluode/AgainstTheGrain/README.md

 ## Where this came from

-I drove into Helsinki and back the unusual way — out by bike, home by bike, against the grain of the trip I usually take by train.
+I drove into Helsinki and back the unusual way — out by car, home by car, against the grain of the trip I usually take by train.
 In Keskuspuisto I took a few wrong turns on a route I know cold.
 Not because I had forgotten it.
 Because I was running it **backward**, and backward is not the same machine as forward run in reverse.

 That is the whole repo.
 The wrong turns are not a memory failure.
 They are the signature of a forward-built circuit being asked to run against its own arrow — and paying for it in instability, in a confidently-wrong internal predictor, and in a gate that opens on the wrong beats.